Susmitha-IT/CareerWise---Navigates-career-path-using-Django/README.md

 ● The Rating Hub module with user authentication for rating and commenting, and public access for viewing average ratings, total ratings and distribution by stars.

 The website features a "Quote of the Day" section, dynamically displaying inspirational quotes.
 Additionally, it offers a "Chat Bot" module for interactive assistance with platform-related queries, enhancing user engagement and providing valuable insights.

+Tech Stack: #Python #Django #HTML #Bootstrap #CSS #JavaScript

 [CareerWise](http://susmitha03.pythonanywhere.com/) - Access the live version of the project.
 This project is hosted on PythonAnywhere.